lazear/sage/README.md

 # Installation

-There is no need to install sage, it is distributed as a standalone executable file.
+Sage is distributed as source code, and as a standalone executable file.
-This file can be either built directly from the github repository or downloaded from a pre-compiled release

 ## Compiling the development version

 1. Install the [Rust programming language compiler](https://rustup.rs/)